HyperionGray/trio-chat/README.md

 line will be treated as a chat message and broadcast to all participants.

     $ nc 127.0.0.1 1234
     Welcome to Trio Chat!
-Enter your name:
+Enter your name: Morty
-    Morty
+    Hi, Morty!
+You may now chat.
     Rick> They're just robots, Morty!
 It's OK to shoot them!
     Guard #1> Aah!
 My leg is shot off!
     Guard #2> Glenn's bleeding to death!